Botanical Name: Asparagus densiflorus 'Sprengeri'

 Asparagus Fern is not a true fern, but a member of the lily family (Liliaceae).

 Long, arching stems densely covered with short, needle-like leaflets give this plant a delicate appearance.
 It has a cascading habit that makes it ideal for a hanging basket.
+Or set this ornamental trailer on a multi-level plant stand.
+Its feathery foliage blends in beautifully with other humidity-loving house plants.

 Mature plants will bloom in summer with small, white-to-pale pink flowers, sometimes followed by clusters of green berries that turn red in the winter.
 These berries are poisonous if eaten.